Welding Pipe

 Techniques

 Proper technique is always important during welding and using an E7018 stick electrode is no exception.
 For an E7018 stick electrode maintain a good leading angle and “drag” the stick electrode along the weld joint.
-A 3 to 5 degree angle is ideal for vertical up welding, and employing a slight weaving technique works well in this position, too.
+A 3–5 degree angle is ideal for vertical up welding, with a slight weaving technique also effective in this position.
 In the flat and horizontal positions, maintain a tight arc length, ideally, keeping the stick electrode almost on top of the weld puddle.
 Doing so helps minimize the opportunity for porosity.

-Because of the low-hydrogen designation of E7018 stick electrodes, these products typically ship from the filler manufacturer in a hermetically sealed package.
+E7018 stick electrodes ship in hermetically sealed packages due to their low-hydrogen designation.
 To protect from moisture damage, it is important to keep that package intact until the products are ready for use.
 It is also important to keep the stick electrodes in a dry storage area.

-Once opened, welding operators should handle the stick electrodes with clean, dry gloves to prevent dirt and debris from adhering to the products’ coating and to eliminate the opportunity for moisture pickup from the sweat or oils on their hands.
-These products also need to be held in an oven at the temperatures recommended by the filler metal manufacturer after being opened.
+Welding operators should use clean, dry gloves to prevent dirt and debris from sticking to the electrode coating.
+This also eliminates the opportunity for moisture pickup from the sweat or oils on their hands.
+After opening, these products need to be held in an oven at the temperatures recommended by the filler metal manufacturer.

-In some cases, certain job codes may dictate how long a stick electrode package can remain open on a jobsite and how often the product can be reconditioned in a holding oven — frequent reconditioning can degrade the outer coating and minimize the product’s shelf life.
+In some cases, certain job codes may dictate how long a stick electrode package can remain open on a jobsite.
+Additionally, job codes may also determine and how often the product can be reconditioned in a holding oven.
+Keep in mind that frequent reconditioning can degrade the outer coating and minimize the product’s shelf life.
 Always consult with the specifications and codes for the requirements on each job.

 Consistent Performance of New Hobart Stick Electrode Improves Operator Control and Weld Quality